Resources & Support

 Dealing with a rare disease can be challenging for you and your patients

-ISTURISA® (osilodrostat) is available exclusively through the R.A.R.E.® patient support program.
+ISTURISA is available through the R.A.R.E. patient support program

-• Designed to ensure your patients taking ISTURISA receive dedicated, multipoint services and support every step of the way
+Designed to ensure your patients receive dedicated, multi-point services and support every step of the way.

 Form Icon